Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

 - Best For: Homeowners with taxable income and long-term residency plans.

-- Skip If: You plan to sell your home in under three years or cannot utilize tax credits.
+- Skip If: You plan to sell your home in under three years or want a maintenance-free, no-cost arrangement.

 What Are the Pros of Direct Solar Ownership?